FlorianStuettgen/FlorianStuettgen/README.md

 - A source-to-conclusion evidence map
 - A review session with the responsible team

 The scope is deliberately bounded.
 The objective is not to replace the project-controls system.
-It is to determine whether a specific reporting position is supported by the available evidence.
+It is to determine whether the available evidence supports a specific reporting position.

 [Review the Project Controls Close Integrity Pilot →](PAID_PILOT.md)